-Per the IDWST approved sampling plan, ten percent (10%) of all homes and buildings within Zone C2 were sampled.
-There are no Schools in this Zone.
-There are no Child Development Centers in this Zone.
+Per the LTM approved sampling plan, ten percent (10%) of all homes and buildings within Zone C2 were sampled.
+There are no Schools in this zone.
+There are no Child Development Centers in this zone.
 These houses/buildings will be geographically distributed throughout the area to provide spatial coverage along the water supply line.
-The intention of the LTM plan was to ensure that 65% of all Residences and other buildings in the Zone are sampled before the completion of the 24 month period.
-In Zone C2, there is a higher percentage of other buildings than residences and 78% of residences have been sampled in this Zone.
-For this reason, there will be an increase of other buildings sampled to meet the sampling quotas going forward to ensure locations are not repeated and we will continue to sample locations that are representative of the Zone.
+The intention of the LTM plan was to ensure that 65% of all Residences and other buildings in the zone are sampled before the completion of the 24 month period.
+In Zone C2, there is a higher percentage of other buildings than residences.
+78% of residences and 77% of other buildings have been sampled in this zone.
+For this reason, and to meet the sampling quotas going forward, there will be an increase of residential sampling in Zone D2 equal to the same number scheduled for Zone C2.
+Hydrants in this zone will continue to be sampled.
 In addition, the list of houses/buildings may be augmented based on additional information (e.g., houses/buildings where occupants reported specific health impacts, houses/buildings that are referred to the team by medical providers) may also be sampled.